jangler/oracles-randomizer/doc/ages_notes.md

 - Using fist ring as a weapon
 - Carrying bushes or pots between rooms
 - Doing Patch's restoration ceremony without sword
-- Getting a potion for King Zora from Maple
+- Getting a potion for King Zora from Maple instead of Syrup
 - Guard skip
 - Text warps
 - Magic rings from non-randomized locations